Strategic Dynamic Pricing with Network Effects: Preliminary Characterizations

-where the first term is the expected revenue in the first round and the second term is the expected revenue in the second round.
-Maximizing the expected revenue, leads to the following pairs (among many others) of price sequence and buyers' strategy: \begin{enumerate} \item Symmetric equilibrium: \begin{itemize} \item Price sequence: $p_1=.6$ and $p_2=.48$ with expected revenue $.38$. \item Buyers' strategy: $v_2^{(2)}= 1- (p_1-p_2)/a$, $v_2^{(1)}=v_2^{(3)}= 1- (p_1-p_2)/2b$, and the thresholds in the second round are given as in \eqref{eq:Example:SecondRoundThresholds}. \end{itemize} \item Non-symmetric equilibrium: \begin{itemize} \item Price sequence: $p_1=.6$ and $p_2=.42$ with expected revenue $.52$. \item Buyers' strategy: $v_2^{(2)}= 1- (p_1-p_2)/a$, $v_2^{(1)}= 1- (p_1-p_2)/3b$, $v_2^{(3)}= 1- 2(p_1-p_2)/3b$ , and the thresholds in the second round are given as in \eqref{eq:Example:SecondRoundThresholds}. \end{itemize} \end{enumerate} Note that \eqref{eq:Example:FirstRoundThresholds} does not uniquely define the thresholds as it is an underdetermined system of equation.
-Any solution to \eqref{eq:Example:FirstRoundThresholds} results in an equilibrium and the above equilibria are two specific ones obtained by letting $v_2^{(1)}=v_2^{(3)}$ and $v_2^{(3)}= 2v_2^{(1)}-1$, respectively. } \end{example} This example motivates our focus on symmetric equilibria.
-That is, a buyer's strategy at round $t$, depends on her valuation as well as her network externality, not on her identity (see \cite{chen2012name} and \cite{horner2011managing} for similar arguments).
-Furthermore, in order to obtain an explicit characterization of the optimal price path we will focus on limiting equilibrium as $n$ goes to infinity.
-Intuitively, this assumption guarantees that the sample equilibrium path is close to its expectation and enables us to use techniques from probability theory (namely, Berstein polynomial convergence \cite{lorentz2012bernstein} and \cite{berezin2014computing}) to find a closed form formulation for the normalized expected revenue as well as the optimal price sequence.
+where the expectation is taken over all histories for $H^2$ ($8$ possible histories).
+The first term $p_2 |S|$ is the revenue in the first period and the second term is the expected revenue in the second period, given $H^2$.
+Maximizing the expected revenue subject to Eqs. \eqref{eq:Example:FirstRoundThresholds} and \eqref{eq:Example:SecondRoundThresholds}, leads to the following pairs (among many others) of price sequence and buyers' strategies: \begin{itemize} \item Symmetric equilibrium: in this equilibrium the buyers' decision depend on their valuation, price, and the network effects, and not on their identity.
+Therefore, the strategies of buyers $1$ and $3$ are the same, i.e., $v_1^{(1)}=v_1^{(3)}$ and $v_2^{(1)}=v_2^{(3)}$ which leads to price sequence $p_1=.6$ and $p_2=.48$ with expected revenue $.38$.
+The corresponding buyers' strategies in the first period are determined by critical thresholds $v_2^{(2)}= 1- (p_1-p_2)/a$, $v_2^{(1)}=v_2^{(3)}= 1- (p_1-p_2)/2b$, and in the second period by critical thresholds given in Eq. \eqref{eq:Example:SecondRoundThresholds}.
+Note that all these critical thresholds are in $(0,1)$. \item Asymmetric equilibrium: suppose the buyers' strategies in the first period are determined by critical thresholds $v_2^{(2)}= 1- (p_1-p_2)/a$, $v_2^{(1)}= 1- (p_1-p_2)/3b$, $v_2^{(3)}= 1- 2(p_1-p_2)/3b$.
+The optimal price sequence becomes $p_1=.6$ and $p_2=.42$ with expected revenue $.52$.
+The buyers' strategies in the second period are determined by critical thresholds given in Eq. \eqref{eq:Example:SecondRoundThresholds}.
+Note that again all these critical thresholds are in $(0,1)$. \end{itemize} } \end{example} To overcome the challenges illustrated in Example \ref{Example:multiple} and to obtain a tractable expected revenue, we will consider a block model as described in the next section and focus on the symmetric equilibrium concept.
+Intuitively, with this setting the sample equilibrium path is close to its expectation which enables us to use techniques from probability theory (namely, Bernstein polynomial convergence; see \cite{lorentz2012bernstein}) to find a closed-form characterization for the expected revenue as well as the optimal price sequence.